stepaside/Yarn/README.md

 Yarn
 ====

-yet another repository for .net
+*yet another repository for .net*

-Generic repository pattern implementation.
+Yarn is a generic repository pattern implementation for .Net.

-Currently supports
+It tries to "enforce" the same approach to data persistence regardless of the underlying technology.

+Here what it currently supports:
 - EF
 - NHibernate
   - SQL Server